Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 17.37.12 UTC
+- WIB: Kamis, 15 Januari 2026 18.29.50 UTC
-- WITA: Kamis, 15 Januari 2026 18.37.12 UTC
+- WITA: Kamis, 15 Januari 2026 19.29.50 UTC
-- WIT: Kamis, 15 Januari 2026 19.37.12 UTC
+- WIT: Kamis, 15 Januari 2026 20.29.50 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: inspirational
+Kategori: friendship